Skip to content

 What currency should I bring from the UK to Ghana?

-When heading from the UK to Ghana, you’ll need to bring some local currency, the Ghanaian cedi (GHS).
+When travelling from the UK to Ghana, you’ll need to bring the Ghanaian cedi (GHS), the local currency.

 Bringing some British pounds (GBP) with you is also a good idea.
 This will make things super convenient and ensure you’re all set to enjoy your time in Ghana without any currency hiccups.